amcmdv/xPrompts-Wallets/Wallet_FW.md

 ---

 ## Why this matters
-Gamified systems often live at the intersection of **rules, enforcement, and recognition**.
-By recasting such a system in assembly language, we make the relationship between *abstract rules* and *physical enforcement* visible.

-Assembly coding is therefore not only about performance; it is also about **transparency and trust**: we see every instruction, and we know exactly how the system enforces its promises.
+Assembly coding is not only about performance; it is also about **transparency and trust**: we see every instruction, and we know exactly how the system enforces its promises.

 ---